JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

 the [*improved equation learner*](https://arxiv.org/abs/2105.06331) (iEQL).
 The equation learners should be tested on a few toy problems (possibly inspired by the tasks in the papers).
-Finally, you will implement functionality that can transform the learned model into a symbolic, human readable, and exectuable Julia expression.
+Finally, you will implement functionality that can transform the learned model into a symbolic, human readable, and executable Julia expression.

 ### Architecture visualizer